INIT6Source/AUGMENTERS-BIOHACKING-FAQ/README.md

 ## Decision-Making Factors

-Purpose:
-- Determine the specific problem the implant solves or enhancement it provides.
+Purpose: Determine the specific problem the implant solves or enhancement it provides.

-Body Placement:
-- Consider where on your body the implant will be most effective and comfortable.
+Body Placement: Consider where on your body the implant will be most effective and comfortable.

-Risk Tolerance:
-- Assess your comfort with risks like pain, rejection, or migration.
+Risk Tolerance: Assess your comfort potential pain, rejection, or migration.

-Budget:
-- Implants range from $50 to several hundred dollars, plus installation cost.
+Budget: Implants range from $50 to several hundred dollars, plus installation cost.

-Professional Installation:
-- Professional installation is recommended to ensure safety.
+Professional Installation: Recommended to ensure safety.
 Not all installers are qualified or willing to perform all types of implants, with most specializing in injectable microchips.

 </details>